desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 - one or more other DNS records, depending on the specific use case as described below.

-As these records belong to the corresponding Bootstrapping Zone, they MUST be signed with that zone's keys (as opposed to signing them with the Child zone's keys).
+These records MUST be accompanied by RRSIG records created with the corresponding Bootstrapping Zone's key(s).

 The Signaling Name contains a label derived from the Child's name.
 This label MUST be equal to the SHA-256 hash digest of the Child's